 Deal with ongoing deadlines and work

-In the weeks leading up to your break in the sun, remind clients that if they want anything done before you go away it'll have to be tackled before a certain date otherwise you'll just have to complete the work on your return.
+In the weeks leading up to your break in the sun, remind clients that if they want anything done before you go away, it'll have to be tackled before a specific date otherwise you'll have to complete the work on your return.
 Be honest, transparent and prepared to handle work schedules professionally.

 Deliver things before you go